The-Monkeys-and-MAUD/MonkeytestJS/README.md

 then `this.config.facebookId` will have a value "88888888888888888".

+At runtime, the name of the detected environment is available via `this.config.environment`; for example, in the above example `this.config.environment` will have a value "local".

 You can setup as many environments as you need.
 In the default **/config.js** file the `local` environment doesn't override the default `facebookId` value, effectively making `local` the default.